 It’s important to identify and monitor the various retention times for all the records in your company.

-A records retention program provides for the review, retention and destruction of records received or created in the course of regular business activities.
-It contains and helps maintain the guidelines for how long certain records should be kept and the conditions in which they should be destroyed.
+A records retention program provides for the review, retention, and destruction of records received or created in the course of regular business activities.
+This program maintains the guidelines for how long certain records should be kept and the conditions in which they should be destroyed.

-This outlined schedule will help eliminate the risk of older documents causing legal problems and will cut costs by reducing storage needs of old and unneeded documents.
+This outlined schedule will help eliminate the risk of older documents causing legal problems.
+Additionally, it will cut costs by reducing storage needs of old and unneeded documents.

 Step 4: Determine the best way to store and manage your records

-Most companies use several different systems to store and manage their records depending on the type of business that they’re in and the workflow of their office.
+Most companies use several different systems to store and manage their records.
+This is often dependent on the type of business, and the workflow of their office.

-Some companies prefer a document management system and a cloud storage service, eliminating the need to store paper files.
-All their documents are scanned and indexed, making them easier to manage and find.
+Some companies prefer a document management system or a cloud storage service, eliminating the need to store paper files.
+They scan and index all of their documents, making them easier to manage and find.

-Other companies prefer to utilize a hard-copy storage system through a records management company and secure off-site records storage to manage their papers.
-This allows them to have access to their documents any time they need them, and still maintain hard-copy records for legal or regulatory purposes.
+Other companies prefer to utilize a hard-copy storage system through a records management company and secure off-site records storage.
+This allows them to have access to their documents any time they need them.
+Moreover, companies can still maintain hard-copy records for legal or regulatory purposes.

 Step 5: Create and document proper procedures

-By creating a thorough procedure for your new records management plan, you can verify that the proper steps are taken in the future and can distribute this knowledge throughout the workplace.
+By creating a thorough procedure for your new records management plan, you can verify that the proper steps are taken moving forward.
 Keeping everyone on the same page with their records management eliminates any mistakes that can lead to inefficiency or loss of data.

 Step 6: Create a disaster recovery plan

-Accidents and natural disasters happen so make sure you have a disaster recovery plan in place to help eliminate any issues in case of a natural disaster, fire, or flood.
+Accidents and natural disasters happen.
+Make sure you have a disaster recovery plan in place to help eliminate any issues in case of a natural disaster, fire, or flood.